No Dusty Bibles

 Additional Details

 Until next time, stay in the Word and trust in His promises.
-We’ll be back tomorrow as Heather walks us through 2 Samuel 13–14 and we consider the pain of injustice and the hope of restoration.
+We’ll be back tomorrow as Heather walks us through 2 Kings 7–8 and we consider when hope feels lost and when God’s provision breaks through.
 See you soon!

 Stay Connected